NKatsitadze/Natours/README.md

 hard-coding, code is messy and looks like hell and ect...
 But I will improve.

+P.s
-P.s CSS file was customised for github pathes, unlike SCSS.
+1) SCSS file pathes are not customised for github pages
+2) Page is made responsive for all screens and works for every browser, except Safari